 - Quick disposal of unsold items

-- Realtor might list home after estate sales
+- Realtors might list homes after estate sales

 Compared to an estate auction, estate sales typically have a longer duration and are held on a person’s property.
-Compared to auctions in which items are sold to the highest bidder (either individually or as a group), estate sale also sells items at a fixed price, although it can usually be bargained for or discounted later on.
+Compared to auctions, in which items are sold to the highest bidder (either individually or as a group), estate sale also sells items at a fixed price, although they can usually be bargained for or discounted later on.

 Why Hire an Estate Liquidator?